Creative Capital: The Singaporean who wrote her first novel to escape loneliness during the pandemic

 Almost every day for 11 months, I wrote and revised knowing that there would be a very high chance this book might never see the light of day, that most writers never find an agent, much less a publisher.
 The process taught me patience and determination on a level I didn’t think I was capable of, and it also taught me what it means to do something purely out of interest with no expectation of reward.

-AS YOU MENTIONED, GETTING AN AGENT AND GETTING PUBLISHED IS A RARE OCCURANCE.
+AS YOU MENTIONED, GETTING AN AGENT AND GETTING PUBLISHED IS A RARE OCCURRENCE.
 HOW DID YOU SWING YOUR DEALS?

 My agent started pitching my book to publishers in May.
 It was a strange feeling letting go of something that I had worked on for so long and that had given my life so much meaning and vibrance.
 It’s also incredibly scary surrendering a passion project for judgement and critique.